-Then again, Sir, there is the question of the employees of the subsidiary banks.
-We are told in the Statement of Objects and Reasons that this particular Bill is being brought forward because of the necessity for making adequate and proper provision for the management of treasuries and sub-treasuries in the areas served by these banks and also because of the need for the expansion of these banks in these areas.
-This being the case, it is quite reasonable to presume that it is the intention of the Government to see that these new banks that will be coming into existence are expected to develop very fast and to sarry on the activities which are normally carried on by the State Bank.
+Then again, Sir, there is the question of the employees of the sub-We are told in the sidiary banks.
+Statement of Objects and Reasons that this particular Bill is being brought forward because of the necessity for making adequate and proper provision for the management of treasuries and sub-treasuries in the areas served by these banks and also because of the need for the expansion of these banks in these areas.
+This being the case, it is quite reasonable to presume that it is the intention of the Government to see that these new banks that will be coming into existence are expected to develop very fast and to carry on the activities which are normally carried on by the State Bank.
 It has also been provided for in the Bill that these new banks may take over the assets of other banks and thereby have subsidiary banks of their own.
-This being the case, there is a general presumption that after this Bill becomes an Act these new banks will develop very fast.
-Now, Sir, the House knows very well that as far as the bank employees are concerned, the banks have been classified into different categories according to the area they service, according to the amount ot business they nanaie ana according to the nature of business they handle.
-If the nature and the amount of business are going to change radically, it quite stands to reason that the employees should be given new terms of employment and new conditions of service. because then they will be doing work which is today done by the banks that are in the higher categories than the category of banks in which they are at present.
-Therefore, Sir, the Joint Select Committee should also take into consideration these aspects and see that a definite provision is made in the Act itself that as soon as these new banks are empowered to carry on the work of the branches of the State Bank, so to say, they will be given the status of the branches of the State Bank as far as tne employees are concerned and will be offered the same terms and conditions which are being offered or which govern today the employees of the State Bank.
+This being the case, there is a general resumption that after this Bill becomes an Act these new banks will develop very fast.
+Now, Sir, the House knows very well that as far as the bank employees are concerned, the banks have been classified into different categories according to the area they service, according to the amount of business they handle and according to the nature of business and they handle.
+If the nature the amount of business are going toi change radically, it quite stands to reason that the employees should be given new terms of employment and new conditions of service, because then they will be doing work which is today done by the banks that are in the higher categories than the category of banks in which they are at present.
+Therefore, Sir, the Joint Select Committee should also take into consideration these aspects and that definite see а provision is made in the Act itself that as soon these new banks as are empowered to carry on the work of the branches of the State Bank, so to say, they will be given the status of the branches of the State Bank as far as the employees are concerned anď will be offered the same terms and conditions which are being offered or which govern today the employees of the State Bank.